PennyLaneAI/qml/glossary.rst

             {
                 "@type": "Question",
-                "name" : "What is the parameter shift rule?", "acceptedAnswer" :
+                "name" : "What is the parameter-shift rule?", "acceptedAnswer" :
                 {
                     "@type": "Answer",